 inti figgis-vizueta (b.
 1993) is a Brooklyn-based composer whose music focuses on combinations of various notational schemata, disparate and overlaid sonic plans, and collaborative unlearning of dominant vernaculars.
 She/they often write magically real musics through the lens of personal identities, braiding a childhood of overlapping immigrant communities and Black-founded Freedom schools—in Chocolate City (DC)—with Andean heritage and a deep connection to land(s).
 Reviewers say her music constantly toes the line between "all turbulence" and "quietly focused" (National Sawdust Log).

-inti has most recently won the 2019 Hildegard Competition from National Sawdust, which culminated in the commission and premiere of Openwork, Knotted object // Trellis in bloom // Recipe for lightning; the 2019 Underwood New Music Readings, which featured the American Composer's Orchestra reading Symphony for the Body; and the 2019 Mizzou International Composer's Festival, which featured Alarm Will Sound premiering braiding on golden stoops.
+inti has most recently been named one of JACK Quartet's inaugural JACK Studio artists; won the 2019 Hildegard Competition from National Sawdust, which culminated in the commission and premiere of Openwork, Knotted object // Trellis in bloom // lightning ache; been featured in the 2019 Underwood New Music Readings, which included the American Composer's Orchestra reading Symphony for the Body; and participated in the 2019 Mizzou International Composer's Festival, which featured Alarm Will Sound premiering Primavera Crown.

 inti loves reading poetry, particularly Danez Smith and Joy Harjo.
 She also curates for score follower, an online archive championing universal access to contemporary musics. inti honors her Quechua grandmother, who was the only woman butcher on the whole plaza central and used to fight men with a machete.